Kitchen Stewardship | Caring for All Our Gifts

 • Avoid constipation.
 You MUST be having a bowel movement once a day at minimum, and according to Dr. Marisol, Queen of Thrones and poop expert, your BM should be as long as your own wrist-to-elbow measurement and take no more than 60 seconds.

 • No antiperspirants!
 Sorry ladies, but deodorant to cover the stink is fine, while antiperspirants stop you from sweating, which you need to increase to support drainage pathways.
-(Not to mention the aluminum which may cause other health problems.)
 There are even ways to increase elimination and drainage via your armpits.

 • Keep moving.
 Exercise should help decrease constipation and make you sweat more.